robin-romero/SQLDatabase/README.md

-# BasicDatabase
+# SQL Database
-Creating a basic SQL database with basic functions such as SELECT, UPDATE, DELETE, CREATE, etc.
+Creating a SQL database with CRUD commands